 Choosing a Push Mower

-Although the basic structure of most push mowers is similar, there is a range of offerings on the market.
-I have assessed the top Push mowers in terms of:
+Although the basic structure of most manual push-along mowers is similar, there are a range of offerings on the market.
+I have assessed the top manual mowers in terms of:

 Maneuverability: How heavy is it to push?
 Does it turn well?
 Can you reach those awkward corners of the lawn?